Edwin0519/Edwin0519/README.md

 Hi there 👋, I'm Edwin Tan Yee En
 🎯 **About Me**:
 - 🌟 Passionate about Software development, Web development and AI.
-- 🌱 Currently study in Bachelor of Network Security.
+- 🌱 Currently study in Bachelor in Computer Sciece (Computer Networks and Security).
 - 💡 Always excited to contribute to meaningful projects and collaborate with talented individuals.

 🚀 **Skills**: